Researchers aim to measure the impact of imprecise medical data on AI predictions

 In an experiment, the researchers compared the prediction results from data in a medical database with corresponding predictions generated from the imprecision model.
 They used a hyperthyroidism corpus from Ruijin Hospital in Shanghai, which included 2 to 10 years of 2,460 patients’ records, to train and test the imprecision model, running each experiment 10 times and averaging the results together.

 While the study’s findings are perhaps somewhat obvious, they’re another data point in the debate about the deployment of AI in medicine.
-A recent Google-published whitepaper found that an eye disease-predicting system was impractical in the real world, partially because of technological and clinical missteps.
+Google recently published a whitepaper that found an eye disease-predicting system was impractical in the real world, partially because of technological and clinical missteps.
 STAT reports that unproven AI algorithms are being used to predict the decline of COVID-19 patients.
 And companies like Babylon Health, which claim their systems can diagnose diseases as well as human physicians can, have come under scrutiny from regulators and clinicians.

 “The potential of AI is well described, however in reality health systems are faced with a choice: to significantly downgrade the enthusiasm regarding the potential of AI in everyday clinical practice, or to resolve issues of data ownership and trust and invest in the data infrastructure to realize it,” MIT principal research scientist Leo Anthony Celi and coauthors wrote in a recent policy paper laying out what they call the “inconvenient truth” about AI in health care.
 “Without this however, opportunities for AI in healthcare will remain just that — opportunities.”